 Returns a Boolean value that indicates whether or not a pattern exists in a searched string.

-value)) return 'Your password must be least contain 1 special characters (*?!@&)'; return var undefined
+value)) return'Your password must be least contain 1 special characters (*?!@&)';

 ◆ What is your password?